wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 = This is awesome, can I send you a donation? =
 Yes!
 I truly spent a lot of time on this and would love a donation.
 My paypal id is sales@cncwebsolutions.com  If you found this useful or better if it makes you money please don't forget about me :)
+Be sure to rate the plugin, if I know people like it i'll be sure to keep improving it: http://wordpress.org/plugins/cnc-dudamobile-reseller-preview